Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 - The above will create a named volume for the container and with a $ docker volume ls or $ docker volume inspect {vol_name} its easier to distinguish which volume realtes to which container and can also be confirmed by inspecting the container.
 - Removing the above container and creating another and assigning the above vol, a new vol will not be created but the previous one will be attached to the new container.

 _Sometimes especially in production you may need to create a volume ahead of time to specify other custom config eg. driver.
-This is done using: `$ docker colume create`: See the command options using --help_
+This is done using: `$ docker volume create`: See the command options using --help_

 ## Bind Mounts
 - These map a host file directory to a container's, making it look like a local file path to the container, essentially having two pointer to the same location on the host file system.
 These allow live editing of container files from outside the container becuase the two are linked.